 All students in the 6th form have a personal tutor with whom they have a one-to-one meeting each fortnight to support their learning.
 Tutors monitor students' personal and academic progress.
-Year 13 students receive a full programme of support for applying to universities through UCAS and have gained places at Oxford, Cambridge and the elite Russell Group of universities.
+Year 13 students receive a full programme of support for applying to universities through UCAS and we have achieved results that have enabled students to achieve places at Oxford, Cambridge, Russell Group universities and colleges of Art.